EAimTY/gamie/README.md

 ## no_std
 This crate can run flawlessly on bare metal.
-Opt out the `std` feature to remove the Rust standard library dependency by disabling `default-features` in `Cargo.toml`.
+Opt out the `std` feature by disabling `default-features` in `Cargo.toml` to remove the Rust standard library dependency.

 ```toml
 [dependencies]